cmdcolin/EDTA/README.md

 			Intact LTR age is found in this file: *EDTA_raw/LTR/*.pass.list.
                         Default: 1.3e-8 (per bp per year, from rice).
       --overwrite	[0|1]	If previous results are found, decide to overwrite (1, rerun) or not (0, default).
-      --threads|-t	[int]	Number of theads to run this script --help|-h	Display this help info
+      --threads|-t	[int]	Number of threads to run this script --help|-h	Display this help info

 2.Finish the rest of the EDTA analysis (specifying `--overwrite 0` and it will automatically pick up existing results in the work folder)